komenAnna/100-Days-of-JavaScript/README.md

         - [x] The value of the expression is compared with the values of each case.
         - [x] If there is a match, the associated block of code is executed.
         - [x] If there is no match, the default code block is executed.
     - [x] var.innerHTML -- this property sets or returns the HTML content (inner HTML) of an element.
-In this case, we set the value of 'theDayIs' and 'quote' object to the span#quote element from the JS file.
+In this case, we set the value of 'theDayIs' and 'quote' object to the span#weekday and span#quote element from the JS file.
 ## Day 14

 ## Day 15